The Assumption College Camerata will perform music for strings by Elgar, Bach and Mozart .

 The Pandora Duo combines the forces of two exceptional musicians that share their passion for chamber music.
 Janet Arms, flute, and Christopher Ladd, guitar, met at the Hartt School of Music where they are both current faculty members.
 Regarded as successful soloists independently, the Pandora Duo formed itself when these two musicians played together for the first time at a faculty recital.

-Soloists and small ensembles from the Assumption College Chorale present music from Broadway shows in a Vocal Showcase to raise funds for their 2016 Spring Tour.
+Soloists and small ensembles from the Assumption College Chorale present popular songs from the last 100 years in a Vocal Showcase to raise funds for their 2016 Spring Tour

 Bach Consort of Worcester